art-hack/Personal_Vpn/README.md

 ## Steps
 * Signup for Github Education with your College/Organisation ID.
 * You will get a $50 code for Digital Ocean, signup and use it.
 It will let you host a Server for 10 months.
-* Now after signup, Click on droplet and create a Droplet(VPS) with the least config and make sure to select Ubuntu.
+* Now after signup, Click on droplet and create a Droplet(VPS) with the least config($5/Month) and make sure to select Ubuntu.
 * Open your Droplet using the Access > Launch Console option.
 * Now Login using the root password sent on your mail and save a new password as required.
 * Run the installation using the command given below and remember to use TCP, Port: 443 settings as UDP might be blocked by your organisation.